 Online instruction has everyone sitting in front of a computer for long periods of time.
 In the real classroom, students are often moving from table to rug or to different learning centers.
 Unfortunately, this is not possible when learning virtually.
 Expecting our children to pay attention for long periods of time can be unrealistic depending on their age.
 However, there are strategies parents can employ to increase engagement.

-Plan small exercises together to increase engagement
+Plan small exercises together

 Make a list of exercises for your child to do during breaks or when they are feeling sluggish during class.
 If your child is a non-reader, draw or take pictures of the activity to post.
 Ask them to pick 3 exercises to complete for a quick “pick me up”.
 Some examples are: 5 jumping jacks, walk around the house, different types of stretches, run in place.

-Encourage your child to make connections to what they learn in class to increase engagement
+Encourage your child to make connections to what they learn in class

 - Teach your child that anything they learn can be applied to their own lives.
 They can make these connections themselves or with your help.
 Ask them questions like, “Does this remind you of anything?”
 Model for them by saying, “It reminds me of …” These connections are important because interest and curiosity keeps students engaged.